royaloakap/RoyalCNC/Doc/setup.md

 # Do the following:
-	Open the "build/config.json" and replace line 19 with your license key.
+	Open the "assets/config/config.json" and replace line 36 with your license key.
-	Open the "build/config.json" and chek the entire config file.
+	Open the "assets/config/config.json" and check the entire config file.
-   Open the "build/attacks/attacks.json" and replace lines.
+   Open the "assets/attacks/attacks.json" and replace lines.
-	Open the "build/presets.json" and replace your presets.
+	Open the "assets/config/presets.json" and replace your presets.

 *Step #2*
-0.  you can try to do everything in 1x using `./Setup.sh` if an error occurs do the setup by hand.
 1. On your server run `sudo apt-get update -y` and `sudo apt-get upgrade -y`.
 2. First run `sudo apt-get install gnupg`.
 3. Then run `curl -fsSL https://www.mongodb.org/static/pgp/server-4.4.asc | sudo apt-key add -`.